Murdoch-backed music start-up bankrupt before launch

 Such a plan would have had music licensing costs running at tens of millions dollars even before it achieved any scale.

-Beyond Oblivion owed creditors between $100 million (64 million pounds) (64 million pounds) and $500 million, with estimated assets of less than $10 million, according to a Chapter 11 filing at the U.S. Bankruptcy Court, Southern District of New York.
+Beyond Oblivion owed creditors between $100 million and $500 million, with estimated assets of less than $10 million, according to a Chapter 11 filing at the U.S. Bankruptcy Court, Southern District of New York.

-Its two largest unsecured creditors were major music companies Sony Music Entertainment and Warner Music Group who are each owed $50 million, for what is described as "trade debt."
+Its two largest unsecured creditors were major music companies Sony Music Entertainment and Warner Music Group who are each owed $50 million (6758.T), for what is described as "trade debt."

 The board of directors, which includes Shuman and News Corp's digital chief Jon Miller, agreed to wind down operations earlier this month.